qijianbaimo/WGCNA_coronary_artery_disease/README.md

 * This repository is created to generate reproducible results for WGCNA network construction and hub gene identification in coronary artery disease using data from GEO ([GSE20680](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE20680) and [GSE20681](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE20681)).

-* The diff.R script is used for data preprocessing and WGCNA.R script is used for downstream analysis.
+* The **diff.R** script is used for data preprocessing and **WGCNA.R** is used for downstream analysis.
 The scripts can be run in any operating systems (Windows, Linux, Mac, etc.) with RStudio/R and the dependent packages installed.

 * The scripts may be run interactively in RStudio - an IDE for R, or run with command line *Rscript diff.R* and *Rscript WGCNA.R*.
 It will take about 4 minutes for data preprocessing (*Rscript diff.R*) and about 10 minutes for downstream analysis (*Rscript WGCNA.R*) on a Red Hat Linux platform with 8 cores and 16GB memory.
 Standard output and standard error produced by running the two scripts can be found in the **logs** directory.